 You don’t want to just reach out to everyone and then focus on the donors who do give.
 Casting a wide net might get you some one-off impulse donations.
-But this can do your nonprofit more harm that good!
+But this can do your nonprofit more harm than good!

-You will spend time trying to secure a second gift from a donor that has no intention to give again.
+You will spend time trying to secure a second gift from a donor who has no intention to give again.
 The money you spend on fundraising can do more to further your goals if you focus on donors who fit your ideal donor profile!